Cold sores suck! Unfortunately, some people are plagued with them while others manage to never experience a cold sore during their entire life.

 - Exposure to the sun or wind without protection

 - Hormonal changes (menstruation, menopause, pregnancy)

 It is important to keep your hands OFF of that cold sore!
 Not only will this speed healing but it will also ensure that you do not spread the infection to someone else.
 Kissing is off limits of course!
 Towel sharing, cup sharing, and utensil sharing too.
+In addition, you might want to use caution when oil pulling with a cold sore.
 Once your cold sore is scabbed over, you should replace your toothbrush, lipstick, or anything else that has touched that area during an active outbreak.
 The fastest way to reintroduce the virus is to use something that still has cold sore contamination.

 Quick disclaimer – I am required to clearly state that I am not a licensed medical professional nor do I pretend to be one on this site.
 Take what I write as a launching off point to do your own research.
 My advice, experience, and suggestions are not to be considered medical advice.

 Coconut oil is the most plentiful natural source of Medium Chain Triglycerides (MCT) or Medium Chain Fatty Acids (MCFA).
 Of all the numerous pathogens that are destroyed by MCFAs, lipid-coated viruses and bacteria such as the herpes virus seem to be the most open to attack.
 MCFAs easily subdue lipid-enveloped viruses and bacteria because they easily penetrate the organism's outer covering.
 As they enter, MCFAs weaken the herpes virus by breaking down its already nearly fluid outer layer to the point that it literally splits open, spilling its insides and killing it.